jbagwell27/fdd-docs/installation/bot-creation.md

 For more details on what each permission does: see [SDLink Permissions Explained](./sdlink-perms.md)

-Use the **GENERATED URL** at the bottom of the page to invite the bot to your discord channel
+Use the **GENERATED URL** at the bottom of the page to invite the bot to your discord server

 !!!info Pre-Configured URL
 At first launch of the Minecraft server (after adding the bot token to the config) sdlink will generate an invite link and display it at the top of the console logs.
-This will have all the necessary permissions needed for the bot to function at full capacity
+This will have all the necessary permissions needed for the bot to function at full capacity (including optional permissions)
 !!!